- Work on Lapstone Zig Zag Track to Siding Lookout is due to commence in November 2021. A Request for Tender is currently in market for this work.

 Yes.
 The Lapstone Zig Zag to Siding Lookout (end of Knapsack St - next to the RAAF base) accessibility upgrade will provide a new experience designed to expand opportunities for families, seniors and people with accessibility needs.
 This is significant for people and their carers who face mobility issues and an important milestone for the Blue Mountains community.

-The upgrade includes the construction of a new lookout platform and accessible pathway along the current track alignment.
+The current upgrade includes the construction of a new lookout platform and accessible pathway along the current track alignment.
 The pathway will be accessibility compliant and provide wheelchair access to the upgraded Siding Lookout; providing views to the Nepean River and Western Sydney.

 What will the accessible path look like?